nenoch/8thlight-tic-tac-toe/README.md

 - A player wins if they claim all the fields in a row, column or diagonal
 - A game is over if a player wins
 - A game is over when all fields are taken
-- Players can enter a name
+- Players can enter their names

 ### How to play Tic-Tac-Toe locally